 Check the Rhyme, A tribe called Quest

-I love the fact that I'm on a record with Craig G who was on the Symphony with Big Daddy Kane, Kool G Rap and one of my all time favourite MCs Masta Ace.
-I like being on a record with Q Ball and Curt Cazzal from JVC Force who made Strong Island, one of the biggest anthems of the Golden Age.
+I love the fact that I'm on a record with Craig G who was on The Symphony with Big Daddy Kane, Kool G Rap and one of my all time favourite MCs Masta Ace.
+I like being on a record with Q Ball and Curt Cazal from JVC Force who made Strong Island, one of the biggest anthems of the Golden Age.

 Mostly I'm just happy that I'm out there on vinyl, a proper double LP and a proper 12".
 There's something about vinyl that feels permanent.
 Once your record's out on vinyl you're a part of hip hop history, a part of the culture, it will always be there for the collectors to find, and that's pretty good feeling.

 Thanks to Jonny (Take), Damon (dsc), Glenn (osc), Alex (Time) & James (Moody J) for creating a hotbed of 80s and 90's New York Boom Bap in sunny Blackpool.
 Good Times.